variejs/framework/readme.md

 > **Note:** This repository contains the core code of the Varie framework.
 If you want to build an application using Varie, visit the main [Varie repository](https://github.com/variejs/varie).

-Varie is a framework built ontop of VueJS, and was built in effort to build simple, but powerful vue applications.
+Varie is a Typescript framework for rapidly building powerful and elegant Vue.js applications.
+Bringing in concepts from other languages to speed up your development.
+Whether working in a small / large teams, Varie elevates your starting point to ramp into development.

-### Features :
+### Notable Features

-- A simple routing Engine built on top of Vue Router
+- Validation
+- CLI Plugin
+- Fluent Router
-- Routing Middleware
+- Request Middleware
-- State management - Vuex with a bit of magic
-- A dependency injection container
-- Web pack configuration made easy (Mix)
-- HTTP Middleware
+- Customizable Bundler
+- Auto Loading Store System
-- Plugins
+- Dependency Injection (DI)
-- And more!

-Varie is built with simplicity in mind, making it easier to get your product out the door.

-## Contributions
+## Contributing

-1. Setup
-    1. git clone git@github.com:variejs/framework.git
-        * run yarn install
-        * run `npm link` inside the varie-framework folder
-    2. git clone git@github.com:variejs/varie.git
-        * run yarn install
-        * run `npm link varie` inside the varie folder
-2. Building
-    1. `npm run dev` - builds the framework / application once
-    2. `npm run watch` - watches for change and rebuilds the application
+Thank you for considering contributing to the Varie framework!
+The contribution guide can be found in the [Varie documentation](https://varie.io/docs/latest/contribution-guide).

 ## License